Resources

 What type of insurance do you accept?

-Please see list on our website.
-We accept most private fully funded (ABA will be covered under the Indiana Mandate) and self-funded (Specific companies choose to provide a Benefit Exception for their employees to cover ABA.
-Self-funded policies do not have to cover ABA unless the employers selects it) insurances, as well as Medicaid, grants, and state funding such as Children’s Special Healthcare Services.
+We accept most private fully funded and self-funded insurance and Medicaid, AHCCCS, IowaHHS, GAMMIS, NEDHHS, grants, and state funding such as Children’s Special Healthcare Services.
 We do have private pay options as well.
 Circle City ABA works with families to blend and recommend additional funding sources to reduce the out of pocket costs.
+If you have any questions, our friendly intake team is always available to help you.

 Does Circle City ABA Accept Tricare and Medicaid?